mariadb-corporation/mariadb-connector-nodejs/README.md

 While there are existing MySQL clients that work with MariaDB, (such as the [`mysql`](https://www.npmjs.com/package/mysql) and [`mysql2`](https://www.npmjs.com/package/mysql2) clients), the MariaDB Node.js Connector offers new functionality, like [Insert Streaming](#insert-streaming), [Pipelining](#pipelining), [ed25519 plugin authentication](https://mariadb.org/history-of-mysql-mariadb-authentication-protocols/) while making no compromises on performance.

+Connector is production grade quality, with multiple features:
+* super fast batching
+* easy debugging, trace pointing to code line on error
+* allows data streaming without high memory consumption
+* pipeling

+see some of those features:

 ### Insert Streaming